ArthurSonzogni/chromiumos-platform2/installer/docs/reven_partition_migration.md

 4. The GPT headers are updated to shrink the root partitions, and update the location and size of the kernel partitions.

-To limit the initial scope of testing, the migration will only be applied during OS installation from USB installer to the device's disk.
-That means fresh installations will have 64MiB kernel partitions, but upgraded installations will still have 16MiB kernel partitions for now.
-Once we're confident that this is working well, we'll expand the scope of the migration to updates, potentially with a [trial][featured] in place to roll out the change slowly.
+To limit the initial scope of testing, the migration will be run for all fresh installs, but not for all updates.
+In particular, only test images and images on the canary channel will run the migration on update.
+That means fresh installations will always have 64MiB kernel partitions, but upgraded installations may still have 16MiB kernel partitions for now.
+Once we're confident that this is working well, we'll expand the scope of the migration to more updates, potentially with a [trial][featured] in place to roll out the change slowly.
 Once we're confident in that rollout, we'll mark a release as a "stepping-stone" update so that no devices can update to a release after that one without first passing through the stepping-stone update.
 After that we know that all devices have 64MiB kernel partitions, so we'll be able to update the disk layout to 64MiB.
 At that point we can also drop this migration code.

 The implementation for the migration is in [`reven_partition_migration.cc`].
 Note that the migration code is only